lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

 - *Note: Leaving the "Is Inactive" column blank will pull all de-activated clinics used in the last two years (denoted by a "ZZ" prefix).
 If you do not wish for inactive clinics to be pulled, under the "Is Inactive" column, check "No" and click the yellow "Apply" button.*

 **To unselect choices in the the Clinic Selection tab:** (**DO WE WANT TO INCLUDE ALL OF THESE TIPS & TRICKS IN THE SAY GUIDE AS WELL?
-FEEL FREE TO DELETE THINGS!**)
+FEEL FREE TO DELETE THINGS!** ! – Yes!
+I would since these are great reminders for both the facilitators and learners as this is now the homepage for mtl.how/data)
 - To unselect an individual Division, Physical Location, etc, uncheck the selected box.
 - To clear selected choices in a **column**, hover in the upper right hand corner of the column and click on the 'Eraser' icon.
 - To reset ALL choices in the interface across ALL tabs, click the "Reset" button in the upper bar.
 Note - the "reset" button will clear ALL choices across ALL Clinic Selection, Data, & Viz tabs, not just the given tab you are viewing.

 ## To view your team data, go through Step #2.
-We will show you the steps but you already have a fresh data UI file (*WILL THEY BE DOING STEP 2?**)
+We will show you the steps but you already have a fresh data UI file (*WILL THEY BE DOING STEP 2?** - Need to clarify w/Jeff on 11/29 8am WG Leads to see if we can share clinic selection w/ team members or if they all have to go thru this step)

 ### 2. Viewing your Team Data.
 - Clicking "Apply" after making choices in the "Clinic Selection" Tab pulled your Patient Level Data.